Enolase deficiency

-Enolase Deficiency is a rare genetic disorder of glucose metabolism.
+Enolase deficiency is a rare genetic disorder of glucose metabolism.
 Partial deficiencies have been observed in several caucasian families.
 The deficiency is transmitted through an autosomal dominant inheritance pattern.
-The gene for Enolase 1 has been localized to Chromosome 1 in humans.
+The gene for enolase 1 has been localized to chromosome 1 in humans.
 Enolase deficiency, like other glycolytic enzyme deficiences, usually manifests in red blood cells as they rely entirely on anaerobic glycolysis.
 Enolase deficiency is associated with a spherocytic phenotype and can result in hemolytic anemia, which is responsible for the clinical signs of Enolase deficiency.

-Symptoms
+Symptoms and signs

 Symptoms of enolase deficiency include exercise-induced myalgia and generalized muscle weakness and fatigability, both with onset in adulthood.
 Symptoms also include muscle pain without cramps, and decreased ability to sustain long term exercise.

 Causes

 Genetics is found to be the cause of enolase deficiency.
 The individual in the first known case of this deficiency was heterozygous for the gene for β-enolase, and carried two missense mutations, one inherited from each parent.
 His muscle cells synthesized two forms of β-enolase, each carrying a different mutation.
 These mutations changed glycine at position 374 to glutamate (G374E) and glycine at position 156 to aspartate (G156D).